Our Commitment to Service

 - Current spouse or dependent of anyone listed above

-The Department of Defense’s standardized Tuition Assistance (TA) program provides financial assistance up to 100% for voluntary off-duty education programs in support of service members’ professional and personal self-development goals.
-The TA policy for the current fiscal year allows active duty service members to receive tuition assistance of up to $4,500 per year.
+The Department of Defense’s standardized Tuition Assistance (TA) program provides financial assistance up to 100 percent for voluntary off-duty education programs in support of service members’ professional and personal self-development goals.
+The TA policy for the current fiscal year allows active-duty service members to receive tuition assistance of up to $4,500 per year.